pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

         appends search form to parent of selected HTML, $node adds an Event Listener to the form

+      captures search input
+      if search input in not blank
+        hides all child elements of $node passed, adding style="display:none;" attribute removes pagination pagination links
+        iterates through $node child elements
+            if any child elements contain text that include search input remove style="display:none;" attribute

+        todo: add pagination links for $node elements that are displayed
+        todo: implement a reset

 # FUNCTION DETIAL appendPageLinks():

       appendPageLinks() function,